The 4 Worst January Money Moves

 3. Not making an extra mortgage payment with your holiday bonus.

 Do you have some money left over from your Christmas bonus after the season’s over?
 If you’re not funnelling that into one extra mortgage payment, you’re making a bad money move.
 Just one extra mortgage payment every January means that you’re chipping away at your principal at a faster rate.
 This could shave years off your mortgage, saving you thousands upon thousands in interest in the long run.

 4. Leaving your online accounts vulnerable to attacks.

 This isn’t strictly a money move, but it’s still important for your security.
-With all the hacking controversies from 2014, you’d be a fool to leave yourself vulnerable to risks this coming year.
+With all the hacking controversies from last year, you’d be a fool to leave yourself vulnerable to risks this coming year.
 So new year, new passwords!
 If you do online banking, make sure to choose strong passwords that are memorable to you — Password12345 isn’t going to cut it.
 You should change your ATM PINs as well.
 Make updating your passwords and PINs a regular thing, perhaps every six months, and don’t use the same password for different sites.
-Leaving yourself open to attacks would be a terrible way to start off 2015.
+Leaving yourself open to attacks would be a terrible way to start off a new year.
 Read this article to learn more about how to minimize the risks and protect yourself online.